NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 wget is very useful for getting data from a website to either your local computer or to a remote computer.

-We will now try to get the `mb.fsa` file onto abel without going via our own local machine.
+We will now try to get the `mb.fsa` file onto SAGA without going via our own local machine.

 --------

 **Task**
 1. right click on the url for the file (see above), and copy the link.
-2. go in your abel terminal window
+2. go in your SAGA terminal window
 3. make sure that you are in your projects-home area
 3. type and paste in